 where Ages is an array containing the ages of the peers in the routing table sorted in increasing order and rsize is the size of the routing table.
-It is RECOMMENDED that only the ages of the 25% of the youngest peers in the routing table (i.e., the 25th percentile) are used to reduce the bias that a small number of peers with very old ages can cause [ghinita2006].
 It has been shown that the estimate obtained by using this method is accurate within 22% of the real join rate [ghinita2006].
 Of course, the size of the routing table affects the accuracy.